jrpool/learning-os-software/toolkit/README.md

 ## Issue Tracking

-We [GitHub][github-projects] (which integrates with GitHubs issues and PRs) to track issues, and to coordinate development.
-To gain access request an invitation from a project lead.
+We use [GitHub][github-projects] (which integrates with GitHub issues and PRs) to track issues, and to coordinate development.
+To gain access, request an invitation from a project lead.

 ## Slack